luau-lang/site/_pages/library.md

 Used to read a string of length 'count' from the buffer at specified offset.

-If the bytes that are accessed by the read are outside the buffer memory, an error is thrown.

 ```
 function buffer.writestring(b: buffer, offset: number, value: string, count: number?): ()
 ```